 Regardless of our history, they are stories of our life on earth--they can represent rays of light for our future, and the future of our descendants.

 This site is designed to remind us of the value of history--stories; how they may serve to encourage the writing of our own stories that may serve as light for others.

 First, consider the story of the Rev. Fred L. Shuttlesworth, who challenged the laws of legalized segregation, not by force or rebellion, but through love and peace.
-As he shined his rays of love, he endured deadly blast of sixteen sticks of dynamite placed underneath his bed (1956); suffered a severe beating as he attempted to enroll his children in a public school (1957); and lived through two additional bombings of his home; and with the assistance to Rev. Dr. Martin Luther King, played key role in bringing light to a divided nation.
+As he shined his rays of love, he endured the deadly blast of sixteen sticks of dynamite placed underneath his bed (1956); suffered a severe beating as he attempted to enroll his children in a public school (1957); and lived through two additional bombings of his home; and provided continued leadership with Dr. King as they united in bringing light to a segregated nation.

-The second book, The Faith Journey of Bishop E. Lynn Brown, provides rays of light of a Bishop Brown, why may have been unknown on the national scene, but served as giant and pioneer of the Christian Methodist Episcopal Church; working tirelessly in support of Dr. King; encouraging, teaching and leading young people of African descent in ways of serving Christ first, and being a light for others.
+The second book, The Faith Journey of Bishop E. Lynn Brown, rays of light shine on the life of Bishop Brown, perhaps unknown on the national scene, but served as a giant and pioneer of the Christian Methodist Episcopal Church; working tirelessly in support of Dr. King; encouraging, teaching and leading young people of African descent in ways of serving Christ first, and being a light for others.

 The third book, Meditations and Reflections, utilizes various biblical passages in presenting the Bible stories in simple and understanding stories and language for a clear and meaningful understanding; and guidance to apply the teachings in one's personal life.